Reviews of the Best Water Softeners of 2023

 - A bit pricey for those on a budget

 - High-density polyethylene salt tank

 - WQA gold seal

 - Adjustable cycle times

-- Installation kit comes with a mineral tank, brine tank, adapter and a bypass valve.
+- Installation kit comes with two tanks, an adapter and a bypass valve.

 - Brine safety valve

 The Tier1 Digital Water Softener is touted as a top rated water softener system largely because of how efficiently the electric system softens water.
 The popular Tier1 is fitted with user-friendly electronic features including an LCD display that shows time, regeneration mode and how many gallons of water are left.